ats-kinoshita/apocryphal-engine/README.md

 1. Declarations of character.
 This is done in the first/third person present; and limited to the "scene" in a rather implicit way.
 Players make declarations about their own character, or details from their creation.
 2. Ask questions about the world.
 Whatever asked, the characters either know or know where to find out.
 Such a source may be esoteric, and worthy of a quest in and of itself.

-whereas the GM primarily does the following:
+The GM primarily does the following:
 1. Give Presentation to the scene and setting
 2. Ask Developing Questions about the initial position or background of the PCs and their NPCs/settings
 3. Introduce Twists (Deals, Dilemmas, Threats/Challenges)